ashleyjanedoiron/novela-hugo-starter-2/content/post/test-post.md

 ## Zero file management

 What does that mean?
 Sketch, Framer, Adobe XD or even Photoshop are native apps where you inherently need to save your work.
 Some tools have auto-save, of course, but you still end up with hundreds of megabytes and even gigabytes on your drive.
-And yes, if you lose your disk, break your computer somehow, or have your dog eat your SSD, you will lose your files completely.
+And yes, if you lose your disk, break your computer somehow, or have your dog eat your SSD, you will lose your files completely. test

 Not with Figma.
 Not having to command+s is a big deal.
 Figma is a web-based software, meaning you never need to upload, download, or worry about versions again.
 Imagine a Google Docs for design, keeping all my projects organized in one app, in the cloud.
 One single source of truth for design files.